30-euston-square-outside-building-1

 All of this means it has become increasingly difficult for a charity/organisation of our size to use the building in an efficient and cost-effective way.
 The building is currently operating at a loss and would require considerable investment to maximise its commercial potential and bring it into line with the College’s net zero ambitions.

-Expert analysis indicates the receipts from the sale of 30 Euston Square would be more than enough to enable the College to secure a new, right-sized, HQ in London.
-We want to ensure that our future HQ reflects our future vision for the College and the profession, and we will be carrying out an engagement exercise to allow our members and our staff to share their views about what our needs and requirements might look like.
+Expert analysis indicates the receipts from the sale of 30 Euston Square will be more than enough to enable the College to secure a new, right-sized, HQ in London.
+We want to ensure that our future HQ reflects our future vision for the College and the profession, and we are engaging our members and our staff to gather their views about what our needs and requirements might look like, a process that we have already begun through our all member survey in March.
 We anticipate that, as a condition of sale of 30 Euston Square, we should be well positioned to negotiate the ability for the College to remain in the building for a time limited period, so that we can move directly to a new home without the need to find interim accommodation.

 While we are committed to being as transparent as possible, we are not in a position to share the detailed analysis that was presented to the Board as some of this is commercially sensitive.